peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

- `true`  if this object has only one tag and that tag is the given number; otherwise,  `false` .
+ `true`  if this object has only one tag and that tag is the specified number; otherwise,  `false` .

 <b>Exceptions:</b>